elemcraft/Epsilon-NFA/README.md

 <img width="500" alt="image" src="https://github.com/elemcraft/Epsilon-NFA/assets/48006644/d1453ab6-b957-46b2-a1e1-a9ed995ce477">

 ## Future Improvement
-Currently, the ε-NFA are viewing '.' character as the concatenation symbol.
+Currently, the ε-NFA interprets '.' character as the concatenation symbol.
 Hence, any input containing the dot character, the character would be interpreted as concatenation.
 Adding the function to take the dot symbol with the escape symbol can solve this problem.